-Reelworld Webinars offer the industry the opportunity to connect with and learn from Black, Indigenous, Asian, South Asian, Middle Eastern, and Latinx leaders in the Canadian screen industry.
+Reelworld Webinars offer the industry the opportunity to connect with and learn from Black, Indigenous, Asian, South Asian, Middle Eastern, and Latin American leaders in the Canadian screen industry.

 Our webinars cover a wide range of topics, from important conversations on race and representation to tips and tricks from award-winning filmmakers and agents.
 Moderated by our founder, Tonya Williams, we promise to provide engaging and honest conversations you won't want to miss out on

 Don't worry if you missed our past discussions, You can find them here.